-4413 Social Media Marketing
+4413 Social Media and Online Marketing

-Development of comprehensive social media campaigns for selected clients, using relationship-building platforms.
-Assigned cases include product/service, organization and news content promotions.
-Prerequisites: MCOM 3703 and 4003.
+Development of comprehensive, strategic social media and online communication campaigns for selected clients.
+Simulation and analysis of campaign performance of assigned cases.
+Prerequisites: MCOM 2143 and 4003.
 (Spring)

 4441 Esports Team Management

 Applied experience through Oklahoma City University's Esports team management: equipment set up and management; team budgeting and travel; team promotion; and/or, team training and coaching.
 May be taken 1-3 times.
 Prerequisites: Permission from Esports coach and MCOM Director.